ggaka6god/orBit/README.md

 - Camera: Only tiles inside the camera are printed

--Colliders: Only colliders that are in camera are checked in module collisions Update
+- Colliders: Only colliders that are in camera are checked in module collisions Update

 ## Innovation Second Assignment